opensearch-project/documentation-website/_security/access-control/permissions.md

 These permissions are for the cluster and can't be applied granularly.
 For example, you either have permissions to take snapshots (`cluster:admin/snapshot/create`) or you don't.
 The cluster permission, therefore, cannot grant a user privileges to take snapshots of a select set of indexes while preventing the user from taking snapshots of others.

-Cross-references to API documentation in the permissions that follow are only to help support an understanding of the permissions.
+Cross-references to API documentation in the permissions that follow are only intended to provide an understanding of the permissions.
 As stated at the beginning of this section, permissions often correlate to APIs but do not map directly to them.
 {: .note }